arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why do different bases describe the same vector differently?

 **Answer:**
-Coordinates depend on measurement axes, not the vector itself.
+Coordinates depend on measurement axes, not on the vector itself.

 ---